containers/podman.io/docs/installation.md

-Checkout the [Kubic project page](https://build.opensuse.org/package/show/devel:kubic:libcontainers:unstable/podman) for a list of supported Debian versions and architecture combinations. **NOTE:** The command `sudo apt-get -y upgrade` maybe required in some cases if Podman cannot be installed without it.
+Checkout the [Kubic project page](https://build.opensuse.org/package/show/devel:kubic:libcontainers:unstable/podman) for a list of supported Debian versions and architecture combinations. **NOTE:** The command `sudo apt-get -y upgrade` may be required in some cases if Podman cannot be installed without it.
 The Kubic packages are built using [Fedora's packaging sources](https://src.fedoraproject.org/rpms/podman/blob/rawhide/f/podman.spec).